-Adapting has been a slow path we’ve walked for over 2 decades, though we shifted up a gear when the pandemic hit.
-It brought to the foreground ongoing conversations we have about the future and potential ways to adapt and improve our self-reliance.
+The pandemic brought to the foreground ongoing conversations we have about ways to adapt and improve our self-reliance.
 We are on a planet designed to comfortably support 4 billion and our population is approaching double that.
-It makes sense to reduce consumption, conserve resources and consider what is vital and what is not, about life.
-The pandemic galvanised us to increase our efforts; using up materials we have to complete jobs, selling or donating what we no longer want or need.
-It was cheering to see many people turning to home projects when the lockdown hit and there was a lot of joy-sharing online to lift spirits.
+It makes sense to reduce consumption, conserve resources and consider what is vital and what is not.
+The pandemic galvanised us to increase efforts in small ways within the restrictions currently; using up materials we have to complete jobs, donating what we no longer want or need.
+It was cheering to see people turning to home projects and there was a lot of joy-sharing online to lift spirits.

-On our little patch, we collect rainwater, build up the soil, grow plants and reduce our consumption of utilities a little each year.
+On our little patch, we collect rainwater, build up the soil, grow things and reduce our consumption of utilities by tracking them.
 We find creative ways to re-purpose, resolve or repair things.
-Slowly, the work is done.
-Plant-based eating and a natural approach to skincare and beauty keeps shopping simple, occasional and reserved to essentials.
+Plant-based eating and a natural approach to skincare and beauty keeps shopping simple.
 None of this is ground-breaking, though it reduces the inconveniences in times of challenge.
-That way, our energy is saved for bigger issues and finding solutions for them that we can build into our lives.
-Issues that will inevitably increase as the temperature and population does.
+That way, our energy is saved for bigger issues and finding solutions that we can build into our lives.
+Issues that will increase as the temperature and population does.
 Small changes – ongoing – contribute towards peace of mind.
-If there are tough times in the future, stripping away the inessential to live a life focussed only on what truly is loved and matters, makes that challenge easier to bear.
-Moments in the garden and on local heathland more recently, have reminded us that nature continues on – so can we.
+Moments in the garden and on local heaths recently, have reminded us that nature continues on – so can we.

 Long are the days… and each day is where we can make the most change.
 Together.
 I’m ignoring the tantrums, terror-spreading and trolls – there’s been far too much of that.
 At least in nature any rubbish becomes goodness for new growth.
 I’m excited to see how humanity and nature will collaborate next 🙂